ahmedAhmedHamed/Material-Stream-Identification-System/README.md

 ## Foreword

 I've decided to leave in all the parts of the code that are left unused for the sake of showing effort.
+For the settling of class counts I originally made it so that the classes are 'weighted' meaning that if the model got 'trash' wrong it would be punished more than if it got 'paper' wrong. then changed it so that the classes are all the same number to be closer to the requirements.

+the 'uncertain' class is not its own class and is instead calculated by checking if the certainty is less than 60%

 The parts that the user is expected to interact with are: